-What went Sub priorities 1 and 2 well: Utilisation of the Intermediate Care Beds 110 Children of the intermediate date bode Patient and carer feedback in response to the Enhanced Care Service continues to be positive within North Flintshire.
-The expansion of Flying Start from 1 st April The engagement and networking opportunities afforded through Locality Working.
-Sub priority 3 Universal Credit successfully introduced in Shotton as part of pilot Pilot of the Single Gateway demonstrating early success Flintshire is well placed to agree to a Local Support Services Framework 1 as and when required.
+What went Sub priorities 1 and 2 well: Utilisation of the Intermediate Care Beds Patient and carer feedback in response to the Enhanced Care Service continues to be positive within North Flintshire.
+The expansion of Flying Start from 1st April The expansion of Flying Start nom 1 7 tpm The engagement and networking opportunities afforded through Locality Working.
+Locality Working.
+Sub priority 3 Universal Credit successfully introduced in Shotton as part of pilot Sinversal steak succession, introduced in chetter as part of prior Pilot of the Single Gateway demonstrating early success l not of the onight outernay demonstrating outly educated Flintshire is well placed to agree to a Local Support Services Framework 1 as and when required.
 Successful partnership working with CAB to provide personal budgeting support.
-What did not Sub priorities 1 and 2 go so well Establishment of co-located teams is now progressing with some ongoing challenges being tackled.
+What did not Sub priorities 1 and 2 go so well Establishment of co-located teams is now progressing with some go oo won ongoing challenges being tackled. ongoing chancinges some tacked.
 Roll out of Enhanced Care has been affected by a need to review and reconsider the model as a result of lessons learned.
 Implementation of parts of the Intermediate Care funded activity has been affected by some delays in recruitment.
 Introduction of the Integrated Assessment Framework has been challenged by the complexity of implementation within all parts of the Health system and by the capacity that is available to lead in this "transformational change".
 Sub priority 3 Introduction of sufficient levels of suitable accommodation to remove the need to homeless households, especially those containing children, to be temporary housed, albeit in an emergency, within Bed and Breakfast accommodation.